1iveowl/WebsocketClientLite.PCL/README.md

         new Uri($"http://{url}:{port}/socket.io/?EIO=4&transport=websocket"));
 ```

 This will connect on the websocket layer.
 To further connect on socket.io level see documentation.

 Typically a text message with the content `40` need to be send right after the connection have been established.
-Also, some socket.io server implementations are versy sensitive to the encoding of the messages, and will disconnect immidiately if receiving a dataframe with a text message that does not comply with the socket.io encoding protocol.
+Also, some socket.io server implementations are very sensitive to the encoding of the messages, and will disconnect immidiately if receiving a dataframe with a text message that does not comply with the socket.io encoding protocol.

 For more see here: [Websocket client not connecting to the socket.io server](https://github.com/socketio/socket.io/discussions/4299).